mathLab/PINA/docs/source/_rst/tutorial6/tutorial.rst

 .. math:: (x^2+y^2-1)^3-x^2y^3 \le 0

-Let's start by importing what we will need to create our own geometry based on this equation.
+Let’s start by importing what we will need to create our own geometry based on this equation.

 .. code:: ipython3